Scorpian-my/Time-Profile/README.md

 ## 🚀 Getting Started

-1. Go to [my.telegram.org](https://my.telegram.org) and obtain your **API ID** and **API Hash**.
+1. Get your **API ID** and **API Hash** from [my.telegram.org](https://my.telegram.org).

-2. Open `Time-Profile.py` and fill in the following:
+2. Open the script and insert them:

 ```python
 api_id = YOUR_API_ID
 api_hash = "YOUR_API_HASH"
 ```

-3. Run the script:
+3. Run the bot:

 ```bash
 python Time-Profile.py
 ```

-- On the first run, it will ask for your phone number and verification code.
+> On first run, Telegram will ask for your phone number and login code.
-- After that, it updates your profile picture and bio every minute with the current time.

 ---

-## 🖼 Customization
+## 🖌 Customization

-- Background images are located in the `photos/` folder.
-You can add or replace them with your own.
+- Change background images in the `photos/` folder
-- The font used for drawing the time is located in `data/3.ttf`.
+- Replace font with your own in `data/3.ttf`
-- The base bio text can be edited in this line:
+- Edit the base bio here:

 ```python
 bio = "Desires do not die before God | Time:"